-Grading: Grading is based on thoughtful participation, rather than a narrow set of specific answers.
-If your answer meets the criteria described above you will get the points.
+Grading: Grading is based on thoughtful participation, rather than specific answers.
 There are ten readings and you can get up to two points for each.
 If you are not present for an assignment you will not get any points for it.
 If you do not answer both questions you will not get both points.